tomkp/moxy/readme.md

 # Moxy

-  Moxy is for those times when you are __absolutely convinced__ that you need to run integration tests against a server.
+  Moxy is for those times when you are __absolutely convinced__ that you need to run integration tests against an http server.

 [![Build Status](https://travis-ci.org/tomkp/moxy.png)](https://travis-ci.org/tomkp/moxy)